 Sanjay Yadav starts by explaining what the poetic essays are and quotes a fine piece by Philip Larkin.
-He discusses the poem and prose at length and the merits and demerits of writing the essay in prose and poetry.
-He explains the meters and the rhymes and tries to justify the reader why he chooses this format.
-He also discusses his disappointment at India’s development despite all the noise about double digit growth, he points out how the standing of India on various parameters has actually declined while we were consuming the story of shining growth.
-He represents the frustrations of a common man that may have changed in their shape and size but they remain there, sometimes have even become bigger than ever.
+He discusses the poem and prose at length.
+And the merits and demerits of writing the essay in prose and poetry.
+He explains the meters and the rhymes.
+And tries to justify the reader why he chooses this format.
+He also discusses his disappointment at India’s development.
+Despite all the noise about double digit growth, he points out how the standing of India on various parameters has actually declined while we were consuming the story of shining growth.
+He represents the frustrations of a common man that may have changed in their shape and size.
+But they remain there, sometimes have even become bigger than ever.

-First section of poems talk about the well-known faces of Indian political leaders and these are the faces that are there on the cover page of his book.
-His personal bias obviously comes across very strongly, for what else can make you say that Bihar progressed under Lalu Yadav, and call him genius and an all time great, but the bonds of same surname.
-The same goes for Mulayam Singh Yadav who incidentally also hails from the same region as author.
+The first section of poems talks about the well-known faces of Indian political leaders.
+And these are the faces that are there on the cover page of his book.
+His personal bias obviously comes across very strongly.
+For what else can make you say that Bihar progressed under Lalu Yadav, and call him a genius and an all-time great, but the bonds of the same surname.
+The same goes for Mulayam Singh Yadav who incidentally also hails from the same region as the author.
 Sanjay Yadav calls Indira Gandhi the greatest, only for one reason that she won a battle for us.
-He in fact demeans anyone – be it Nehru or Vajpayee for loosing wars, and for this sole reason Indira Gandhi is the best Prime minister ever, and for this reason he quotes and pardons her hundred sins.
+He, in fact, demeans anyone – be it Nehru or Vajpayee for losing wars, and for this sole reason, Indira Gandhi is the best Prime minister ever.
+And for this reason, he quotes and pardons her hundred sins.

-Next section talks about the character of the country, where authors starts at 50th anniversary of Indian independence.
+Next section talks about the character of the country, where authors start at the 50th anniversary of Indian independence.
 He advocates nuclear bomb.
-He expresses frustration and sometimes sheer optimism shines through and this is probably the state most countrymen are in, they suffer the government machinery, the corruption but somewhere we still believe that somehow things will turn for better for us.
+He expresses frustration and sometimes sheer optimism shines through.
+And this is probably the state most countrymen are in.
+They suffer the government machinery, the corruption but somewhere we still believe that somehow things will turn for better for us.
 I like his lines where he says ‘ Primary cultures lead and innovate, Secondary ones follow and imitate’.
 This is so true, today the primary culture comes from the west, while in the past and looks like in the near future it may emanate from the east.